udit10101/FoodShades/README.md

 ## Local Setup
+execute node app.js in terminal after cloning the project

 Note that database connection string, passport client id & secret keys are in env file which are not uploaded on github

 ### Built With